I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/upssvc/nf-upssvc-upsturnoff.md

 <p>None</p>

 ## -remarks
 <p>The actual delay time should not be less than that specified by <i>aTurnOffDelay</i>, to ensure adequate time for the operating system to shut down. </p>

 <p>The default value for <i>aTurnOffDelay </i>is 180 seconds.</p>

-<p>The function must not postpone the request to turn off the power.
-Doing so could result in the operating system unloading the UPS service and the UPS minidriver.</p>

-<p>On the other hand, the function must not turn off power from a UPS system that does not have an internal turnoff delay.
-Doing so will result in a premature loss of power to the computer, which can cause system corruption.</p>

-<p>The actual delay time should not be less than that specified by <i>aTurnOffDelay</i>, to ensure adequate time for the operating system to shut down. </p>

-<p>The default value for <i>aTurnOffDelay </i>is 180 seconds.</p>